Modellbau-ABC von Wilfried Eck

 Fabric covering on control surfaces and wings - scratch built

-As told in page F fabric covering is taut - no sagging - and very smooth.
-Ribs are barely visible (just narrow strips of cloth covering the sewing of the fabric to the ribs).
+As told in page F fabric covering is taut - no sagging - and very smooth as the fabric has been covered with several coats of primer, filler and paint.
+Ribs are barely visible (discernably either by the sewing thread with which the fabric was fixed to the ribs or in some cases narrow strips of cloth covering the sewing).

 Tip: As it's very probable that the front edge has to get a rounded profile add some millimeters.